k3v-d3v/maiar-ai/website/docs/04-core-utilities/getObject.md

 });

-// Use getObject to extract data const location = await runtime.operations.getObject( LocationSchema,
+// Use getObject to extract data const location = await runtime.getObject( LocationSchema,
   "Extract the location from: 'I live in Paris, France'", { temperature: 0.1 }